VGLoic/aws-exploration/README.md

 I see my new revision of my task definition with my updated HTML, I see that my tasks are now running with the new revision.
 But I don't have my updated HTML when I visit the task public IP.
 Almost perfect.

 I will try to re-modify my HTML just to see what happens.
+Not working again.

+I will try to delete the html file before creating it.

 ## Development